modfin/twofer/README.md

 E-ID.

 There is 5 method calls
-* `GetProviders` - Returns a list of active Eid providers registered. eg. BankId and/or FrejaId
+* `GetProviders` - Returns a list of active Eid providers registered. eg. BankId
 * `AuthInit` - Initiates a Authentication request
 * `SignInit` - Initiates a Signature request
 * `Peek` - Returns the current status of a Auth or a Sign request